onemorebruh/configs/README.md

 - [ ] update `arch_update_playbook` so it will install all packages I need on all the arch based servers
 - [x] add comments to config
 - [ ] set close completions by `ESC` in nvim
-- [ ] make multicursor mode work in nvim by holding `alt` and clicing
+- [ ] make multicursor mode work in nvim by holding `alt` and clicking
 - [x] add installation of modified my nerd-fonts jetbrains mono
 - [x] remove configs I don't use anymore
 - [ ] setup notifications background as black